Rumpunzel/rpg-thingy/conditions-and-resting.md

 # Conditions

-Conditions are temporary but unavoidable negative consequences of your daring adventures.
-They will get in your way and, with time, accumulate if not looked after.
+Conditions are temporary but unavoidable negative consequences of when you suffer [Stress](#stress) your daring adventures.
+They will get in your way and, with time, fester if not looked after.
 And worst of all, they will help the blackguards who cross your way until you get rid of them.

-There are three different types of conditions: physical, mental, and social conditions (see [Condition Types](#condition-types)).
-When the rules call for an _appropriate_ Condition, they reference the different types of conditions, as not all conditions will hinder you on every test.
+Conditions have a number associated with them called their [Severity](#condition-severities).
+A conditions severity increases as you gain stress during your adventures.

-Uncontested test always have a minimum difficulty equal to the highest rating of your appropriate conditions.
+Uncontested test always have a minimum difficulty equal to the highest severity of your appropriate conditions.
 If an uncontested test already has a higher difficulty, your conditions do not increase it.

 During contests, your opponents may use your conditions to their advantage.
-Your opponent's minimum effort when testing against you is equal to the highest rating of your appropriate conditions.
+Your opponent's minimum effort when testing against you is equal to the highest severity of your appropriate conditions.
-You may use your opponents' conditions against them to gain minimum effort in the same way as your opponent's can use yours against you.
+You may use your opponents' conditions against them for minimum effort in the same way as your opponent's can use yours against you.

-# Condition Slots

-You have **6** slots for three different kinds of conditions.
-When you receive a new Condition, fill any available, empty slot with rating equal to or greater that Condition's rating.
-A Condition in a slot always has the slot's rating.

-Any of the three different Condition types — physical, mental, and social — fit into any of your available slots.

-Should you receive a Condition for which you do not have any empty slots, increase that conditions rating by **1** and try again until you find a slot with rating of at least that Condition's rating.
-If you cannot find any empty slot to note your Condition, either because the conditions rating is too high or because you have no more slots available, you are in deep trouble:

-- During conflicts, you may spend Favor equal to the condition's rating to get a new trait with rating equal to the Condition's rating instead of taking the Condition.
-Name the trait to describe the permanent injury you suffered and escaped by a hair's breadth.
-You are removed from the conflict.
-- Otherwise, whatever has been gnawing at you, finally overwhelms you.
-Be it blood loss, drowning, permanent imprisonment, succumbing to sickness, execution, madness, or complete social ostrezitation, and you must retire your character.

-You can reduce the rating of your conditions by tending to them (see [Recovering](#recovering)). conditions only ever reduce their rating, never increase it.
-When a Condition's rating changes, move it to an empty slot of the new rating.
-If you do not have an empty slot of the appropriate rating, the Condition does not change.
-When a Condition's rating is reduced to **0**, it vanishes.

-### Minor Conditions (Rating 1)

-You have **3** slots for minor conditions.

-These conditions are minor inconveniences.
-Superficial cuts, bruised egos, a revolting appearance after days of adventuring, and similar troubles, that arise with living an interesting life, are minor conditions.
-Nothing that cannot heal or mend with even just a little resting.

-As an uncontested test's difficulty is always at least **1** and most foes you will encounter will be armed, so these kinds of conditions are more nuisance than hindrance (unless they begin to pile up and fill your Condition slots).

-### Moderate Conditions (Rating 2)

-You have **2** slots for moderate conditions.

-These conditions are moderate setbacks.
-Flesh wounds, enduring exhaustion, nightmare-inducing disturbances, being accused of a crime, and similar troubles are moderate conditions.

-### Major Conditions (Rating 3)

-You have **1** slot for a major Condition.

-These conditions are grievous injuries which threaten to fester and prematurely end your journey should they not get immediate attention.
-Stab wounds to the gut, feverish sickness, debilitating delusions, complete ostrezitation, and similar threats to your character's life are major conditions.

 # Condition Types

-There are three types of conditions: physical, mental, and social.
+You have **1** slot for each a physical, mental, and social condition.
+When the rules call for an _appropriate_ Condition, they reference the different types of conditions as not all conditions will hinder you on every test.

+Your condition slots start of empty.
+Whenever you suffer stress, mark the lowest available stress box in that slot.
+If that slot had no stress boxes marked previously, name and add a condition in the slot (see [Stress](#stress)).

 ## Physical Conditions